Self-Correcting Quantum Computers: Conditions for self-correcting quantum memories

-Here we present a set of conditions which assures that the probability of critical syndrome is exponentially small in the size of the system.
+Here we present a set of conditions that assures that the probability of a critical syndrome is exponentially small in the size of the system.
 These conditions require the excitations to be connected in a suitable way forming clusters, and also that critical configurations always contain clusters of size comparable to the system size.
-Thus it is essentially an application of Peierls argument \cite{Peierls1936,Griffiths1964-peierls,Dobrushin1965-peierls} as first done in \cite{Tcodes_2} in the context of quantum computation.
+This is essentially an application of Peierls' argument \cite{Peierls1936,Griffiths1964-peierls,Dobrushin1965-peierls} as first done in \cite{Tcodes_2} in the context of quantum computation.
+These conditions are obtained by extracting the essential properties of the Kitaev 4D model (or the 3D model for one kind of errors) used in the proof of its stability as recalled in the previous section.